 The story still delivered the heart: College student Elle Woods chases love, faces doubt and ultimately discovers her own strength along the way.
 But this production layered something new into that journey: state-of-the-art robotics.
 At 麻豆原创, Florida鈥檚 Technological University, innovation shows up in unexpected places 鈥 even onstage.

-The result is a show that felt both nostalgic and forward-looking, where dynamic musical theater met emerging tech.
+The result was a show that felt both nostalgic and forward-looking, where dynamic musical theater met emerging tech.

 (Photo by Kadeem Stewart 鈥17)